jodae/example-springboot-java-angular/README.md

 ## Description

-Simple multi-module project with java and angular + springboot
+Simple multi-module project with java and angular + springboot.
+An endpoint sending an "Hello world!" message is available.

 ## Getting started